A Newcomer's Guide

 Wendell at a glance

 Wendell is one of the fastest-growing towns in North Carolina, located in eastern Wake County about 12 miles east of downtown Raleigh.
 Incorporated in 1903 and named after poet Oliver Wendell Holmes, it remained a small tobacco and farming community for most of the 20th century.
-Then the Triangle's eastward growth wave arrived — and Wendell doubled in population in under six years.
+Then the Triangle's eastward growth wave arrived — and Wendell more than doubled in population since 2020.

 Population